GeorgOhneH/ethz-document-fetcher/README.md

 # Disclaimer
 I can not give any guarantees that the application will work properly.
-You should never rely on on the correctness of the application and always check the website if the file has any importance.
+You should never rely on the correctness of the application and always check the website if the file has any importance.

 # Limitations